Don't let the criminals win.

 - Do a little research.
 A quick search of the Better Business Bureau will let you know if the company or organization you're working with is legit.

 - Pay the safe way.
 Credit cards are the easiest way to dispute charges you never made or for goods/services you never received.

 - Be safe online.
 Don't send your card or personal information over email.
 And check for "https" in the URL of any site you're giving personal information to.

 - Don't give into pressure or threats.
 If someone is asking you to act immediately or telling you may be arrested, it's likely a scam.
 Take the time to investigate before giving away money or personal information.

 - Set up transaction alerts.
 Stay on top of any purchases made with your card so you know if something suspicious comes up.
 Set up VISA transaction alerts today.

-Don't let the hustle and bustle of the holidays keep you from monitoring your accounts.
+Don't let spring fever keep you from monitoring your accounts.
 Financial institutions around the country are reporting phishing attacks where criminals are posing as a fraud team representative from the institution.
 Here are a few examples of what has been done recently:

 - Criminals call/text/email potential victims to "verify" private information so they can access online accounts and drain them of their funds.
 Many times they are able to spoof the bank or credit union's phone number so it looks like it's coming from the actual institution.

 - Criminals are receiving authentication layers (such as security codes, password, etc.) and then calling the bank or credit union to put a "travel alert" on the card so they can more easily commit fraud in other states.